🗽 New York Eviction Notice Laws

 |---|---|---|

 New York’s statewide good cause eviction law adds another critical layer of protection.
 Landlords of covered buildings cannot evict or refuse to renew without demonstrating “good cause.”
-Check whether your property is covered and understand the permitted grounds under this law before serving any termination notice.
+Check whether your property is covered and understand the permitted grounds before serving any termination notice.

-Rent stabilization applies to approximately one million apartments in New York City and certain buildings in nearby counties.
-Rent stabilized units have additional eviction protections beyond those that apply to market-rate units.
-HSTPA significantly strengthened these protections in 2019.
-If your property contains rent stabilized units, you must comply with these additional requirements.
+Rent stabilization applies to approximately one million apartments in NYC and certain buildings in nearby counties.
+HSTPA significantly strengthened these protections.
+Rent stabilized evictions require strict compliance with additional requirements beyond market-rate units.

 Special Requirements for Rent Stabilized Evictions

-- Lease Renewal Rights: Tenants have the right to renew their lease; landlords can only refuse renewal for specific grounds
+- Lease Renewal Rights: Tenants have the right to renew; landlords can only refuse for specific grounds

-- Grounds for Non-Renewal: Limited to owner occupancy, non-primary residence, illegal use, and certain other narrow grounds
+- Grounds for Non-Renewal: Limited to owner occupancy, non-primary residence, illegal use, and other narrow grounds

 - Rent Increases: Limited to amounts set annually by the Rent Guidelines Board

-- Non-Renewal Notice: 90โ150 days depending on lease term and length of occupancy
+- Non-Renewal Notice: 90–150 days depending on lease term and occupancy length

 Non-Renewal Notice